Bombearo/Bombearo/README.md

 # Welcome!
 Some quick facts about me:
 - 👋 Hi, I’m Jaden
 - 👀 I’m interested in playing music, automation, puzzles
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning C# .NET
-- 💞 To get in touch with me, you can contact me on [Discord](https://discordapp.com/users/95461045954412544)!
+- 📩 To get in touch with me, you can contact me on [Discord](https://discordapp.com/users/95461045954412544)!

 Programming is something that I enjoy for the fact that it involves a lot of creative thinking to start a project, but the program itself must be logical, otherwise it won't work.